Soapstone Basin ATV Riding Area

 Note: Like most National Forests, the trails and road are closed to off-road motorcycle riding unless specifically signed open.
 Do not count on seeing a closure sign but expect to see an open sign.
 It is your responsibility to know which trails are open to your type of vehicle.
 Lately, it has been reported that the rangers in the Wasatch-Cache National Forest have been strictly enforcing closures and issuing Federal citations which require a court apperance and $150 fine.

-Overall, Soapstone Basin ATV Riding Area is the 22nd most popular ATV riding trail of all 75 ATV trails in Utah.
+Overall, Soapstone Basin ATV Riding Area is the 20th most popular ATV riding trail of all 75 ATV trails in Utah.
 Several of the better atv trails are nearby Soapstone Basin ATV Riding Area including Murdock Basin ATV Trail System, Mineral Fork ATV Trail, Slader Ridge Trail, Deadhorse ATV Trail and Strawberry Ridge / Currant Creek.